NCT Safer Travel Guidance for Customers

 - are self-isolating as a result of coronavirus symptoms or sharing a household or support bubble with somebody with symptoms

-- have been advised by the NHS test and trace service that you should self isolate
+- have been told by the NHS Test and Trace service to self-isolate

-You should maintain a 2 metre distance where possible, because the risk of transmission is small at this distance.
-If you cannot keep a 2 metre distance, reduce the risk to yourself and others by maintaining a 1 metre distance where possible, and taking suitable precautions.
+You should maintain a 2 metre social distance where possible, because the risk of transmission is small at this distance.
+If you cannot keep a 2 metre distance, reduce the risk to yourself and others by maintaining a 1m metre distance, where possible, and taking suitable precautions.

 There are situations where this may not be possible, for example when boarding or alighting, on busier services, at busier times of day, when walking through bus stations and interchanges.